 View this post on Instagram

-Eatt Gourmet bistro review
+Eatt Gourmet Bistro

-As one can imagine, there is plenty of choice when it comes to eating in and around the city but for those who want something a little different while still watching their waistline, Eatt Gourmet is considered one of the best healthy restaurants in Vegas.
+As one can imagine, there is plenty of choice when it comes to eating in and around the city, but for those who want something a little different while still watching their waistline, Eatt Gourmet is one of the best healthy restaurants in Vegas.
 While dining in the bistro is a real culinary treat in itself, it’s also possible to order your food online and pick it up in the restaurant if you fancy enjoying your food from the comfort of your hotel room.
-Wine connoisseurs will also be pleased to know that the Eatt employees Ryan and Mathias are two of the most knowledgeable experts in the area when it comes to choosing the right bottle of pinot to complement your dish and with a vast and varied menu, there really is something to cater for everyone’s different tastes and needs.
+Wine connoisseurs will also be pleased to know that the Eatt employees Ryan and Mathias are two of the most knowledgeable experts in the area when it comes to choosing the right bottle of pinot to complement your dish.
+With a vast and varied menu, there really is something to cater for everyone’s different tastes and needs.

 The Mermaid Swimming Show at the Silverton